 Visitors are all welcome to the Burren National Park.
 It is a place of tranquillity and quiet.
-There are various marked trails in the Park that take you through many different fascinating and beautiful habitats, such as species rich limestone grasslands, hazel/ ash woodlands and limestone pavements.
+There are five marked walking trails in the Park that take you through many different fascinating and beautiful habitats, such as species rich limestone grasslands, hazel/ash woodlands and limestone pavements.

-The Information Point is open seasonally from April to September.
+The Burren National Park Information Point in Corofin is open seasonally from April to September.
+Admission is free.
 For more information please go to our Information Point page.

 The Burren National Park is situated on the south-eastern side of the Burren, in north Co.
 Clare.
-To access the park, from Corofin, take the R476 to Kilnaboy.
-In Kilnaboy take the right turn (L1112) before the ruined church.
-Approximately 5 kilometres along this road you will reach a crossroads.
-There is a lay-by just before this crossroads on the right.
-Then on foot, turn right, along the ‘crag road’; Burren National Park lands are on your left.
-Please park in the lay-by not on the crag road to avoid damage to the vegetation.
+To access the Park, from Corofin, take the R476 to Killinaboy.
+In Killinaboy take the first right turn (L1112) before the ruins of the sixteenth century church.
+Approximately 5 km along this road you will reach a crossroads.
+There is a lay-by just before this crossroads on the right - please park here.
 This is a public road so be careful of traffic.

 The National Parks and Wildlife Service is delighted to announce the recommencement of the Free Bus Service to the Burren National Park for the 2015 season.
 From Friday 1st May until Thursday 27th August the bus service will operate from the Information Point in Corofin through the National Park.
 The bus will run from 10.15 to 18.00 seven days a week and will provide access to various sections of the National Park.